rs-schr/PaperlessEtiketten/README.md

 ### The script is written in Python and uses the fpdf library for the PDF generation.**

 the parameters for the labels can be adjusted in config.py.
+The settings should be suitable for Herma labels with the number 10916.

 ![image](https://github.com/user-attachments/assets/acd627b9-557c-4287-b997-8e995289e309)